-There are a few things you can do to help your students prepare for the Kenya National Spelling Bee Championship besides what you do in the classroom every day:
+There are a few things you can do to help your pupils prepare for the Kenya National Spelling Bee Championship besides what you do in the classroom every day:

-- Encourage your students to read for pleasure.
+- Encourage your pupils to read for pleasure.

-- Require students to use the English alphabet.
+- Require pupils to use the English alphabet.
 In the championship, use of the names or sounds of letters in French or other languages will be counted as an error.

-- Discourage students from spelling using the expression “double p” (or l, or any other letter).
+- Discourage pupils from spelling using the expression “double p” (or l, or any other letter).
 In the championship, students must spell each letter.

-- Create a Spelling Bee Club where not only class 5 to class 8 learners but the whole school can be meeting regularly to read and share books and conduct mock spelling bee championships.
+- Create a Spelling Bee Club where not only class 4 to class 8 learners but the whole school can be meeting regularly to read and share books and conduct mock spelling bee competitions.

-- Encourage students to form study groups where they drill each other using word lists or flashcards or play word games like Scrabble.
+- Encourage pupils to form study groups where they drill each other using word lists or flashcards or play word games like Scrabble.